-It simply forces you to enter a code whenever you log in to your GoDaddy account.
+It simply forces you to enter a code when logging into your GoDaddy account.

 You receive the code via a text message via your cell phone.

-So, this means that the thieves after your GoDaddy account would have to have possession of your cell phone to gain access to your GoDaddy Account.
+So this means that the thieves after your GoDaddy account would have to possess your cell phone to access your GoDaddy Account.

-Another thing to note is to make sure you have text message notification turned off on your phone when your phone is in a locked state.
+Another thing to note is to make sure you have text message notifications turned off on your phone when your phone is in a locked state.

-I’ve also heard of people losing their accounts because they’re phones, which did not disable text message alerts from being read when the phone was locked, were stolen too.
+I’ve also heard of people losing their accounts because their phones, which did not disable text message alerts from being read when the phone was locked, were stolen too.